“Old age ain’t for sissies,” stated that famous old dame, Bette Davis. I am beginning to understand what she meant.

 Changes in Our Bodies

-We will at some point find our bodies failing us, whether from neglect, abuse, a hard life or just aging.
-That is going to be the hardest part for me.
+We will at some point find our bodies losing one ability or another that it used to do freely, whether from neglect, abuse, a hard life or just aging.
+Loss of physical strength, back stability, night vision, arthritis are but a few changes I have dealt with.
+These losses have been the hardest for me because they affected my lifestyle.
 Hearing loss, failing eyesight, poor balance, muscle weakness, disease processes or just the aging process itself can sneak in and steal our vitality.
 What can we do?

 Changes in Our Independence